kfbeth/kfr/posts/welcome.md

 ## More Information

 We are in the process of setting up this site.
+We started with the Southern Gulf Islands and now we're working our way up and around Vancouver Island.
 If your property could be included or your information needs updating email Beth:   bethhaysom@shaw.ca
+Paddlers please contact us if you know of a great place.
+Also send us descriptions of your lodging and trip experiences and we'll post those as short blogs.

 ## Map Of Our Sites